-Your first step as you start thinking about what you will do after Oxy should be to visit Oxy's career dvelopment center, which offers a wealth of information and a variety of programs regarding jobs and careers.
+Your first step as you start thinking about what you will do after Oxy should be to visit Oxy's Hameetman Career Center, which offers a wealth of information and a variety of programs regarding jobs and careers.
 Check out their website and visit the office in person to learn more (start visiting early in your college career and visit often throughout your four years).

 If you are interested in graduate school in economics, be sure to talk to your advisor early in your career and read the following resources carefully: